 Federal law mandates that housing credit agencies adopt plans for the allocation of Tax Credits among qualified low-income housing projects.
-This 2024 Qualified Allocation Plan (2024-QAP) is the official Tax Credit allocation plan for the Commonwealth of Puerto Rico.
-Accordingly, it describes the application and selection process to obtain an allocation of LIHTC-either through the competitive selection criteria for 9% LIHTC or the allocation of 4% LIHTC to projects financed with tax-exempt obligations subject to the annual private activity bond (PAB) volume cap limitations under Section 146 of the Internal Revenue Code.
+This 2025-QAP is the official Tax Credit allocation plan for Puerto Rico.
+Accordingly, it describes the application and selection process to obtain an allocation of LIHTC-either through the competitive selection criteria for 9% LIHTC or the allocation of 4% LIHTC to projects financed with tax-exempt obligations subject to the annual Private Activity Bond Volume Cap (PAB) limitations under Section 146 of the Internal Revenue Code.
 While projects applying for a 4% LIHTC allocation are not subject to the competitive selection process, they must meet the minimum Basic Threshold and Point Evaluation requirements described herein (see Section 9 for further details).